 Best places to stay near Borough Market

 One of the best things about London is that its public transport makes it super easy to get around.
 That means you don’t have to find a hotel near Borough Market.
-However, if you are looking for somewhere close by then be sure to check out these Borough Market hotels.
+However, if you are looking for somewhere close by then be sure to check out these hotels in London.

 Where to eat in Borough Market – the best places to eat in Borough Market